ARastrojo/Metagenomics/UNIT_3 De Novo Assembly.md

 ## 5. Homework

-Repeat all the steps with a viral metagenome from /home/metag/Documents/data/viromes/.
+Repeat all the steps with a viral metagenome from /home/metag/Documents/data/viromes/ of your choice.

 Compare different *de novo assemblies* options (try --meta) or different *kmer* values or different quality filtering parameters.